0xricksanchez/reverse_engineering/IOLI_crackmes/0x05/README.md

 In the parell function, the program reads the user input as a whole integer.
 Once the input string contains other symbols rather than digits, it will output “incorrect password”.

+That being the case because in case `sscanf` has successfully read `%d` and nothing else, it would return 1 (one parameter has been assigned).
+If there were characters before a number, it would return 0 (no paramters were assigned since it was required to find an integer first which was not present).
+If there was an integer with additional characters, it would return 2 as it was able to assign both parameters.

 	$ ./crackme0x05